 My initial house had an amazing view overlooking a bend of the Zambezi River.
 I moved into the house that Mr. Furst, the last head of the Trades School had just left weeks before.
 Possibly 50 years old, it had been built as hotel.
 Overlooking a major bend of the Zambezi River, south of Balovale town, it was built by Brethren missionaries as a stopping point for travel up and down the Zambezi River.
 Prior to roads, travel up and down the Zambezi River from Livingstone was the main entree north to Balovale and eastern Angola.
 The best time for travel on the river was April to August when the Zambezi River was flooding.
 The house had 17 rooms and while totally charming, it was slowly falling apart.
 Note: the crude drawing below of the house, made on 31 Jan.
 1965 — added to the website on 12th May 2018 after located it in a letter to my family.
 Click to enlarge it.

-Above all disadvantages of age, the views of the Zambezi River were exquisite — almost unbelievable — from the front part of the home.
+Despite the disadvantages of its age, from the front of the house the views of the Zambezi River were exquisite — almost unbelievable.
 Fabulous memories remain.
 Please note: the photo of the Zambezi in flood at the top of every page on the website, as well as those below, were taken from the front of this home where I, and later Zindi, lived for over a year.

 Enormous challenges in operating the new school